Consider a hot curling brush if you’re looking to up your hairstyling game. Think of a curling iron with bristles.

 For people looking for the most features in one product, this is one of the best curling brushes.
 It comes with 2 attachments of different diameters.

 In terms of design and functionality, it’s important to note that the brush only has 2 heat settings, high and low.
-The 6-foot power cord makes styling uncomplicated and the cool tip prevents burns.
+The 6-foot power cord makes styling uncomplicated, and the cool tip prevents burns.
 It also comes with a safety stand.

-Another major consideration for those ready to take this on their travels: While they advertise it as a 300-watt device that’s capable of dual-voltage, you can only use the low setting if you’re in a 220V region.
+Another primary consideration for those ready to take this on their travels: While they advertise it as a 300-watt device that’s capable of dual-voltage, you can only use the low setting if you’re in a 220V region.

 - Dual barrels for versatile styling

 - Can straighten, volumize, and create loose to medium curls

 - Safe to use on dry or damp hair, as well as extensions

 - Has 2 heat settings and a 6-foot power cord

 - Capable of dual voltage and comes with a cool tip and a safety stand